Kevin C. Chung, M.D., M.S.

-He has published over 430 peer-reviewed manuscripts, over 200 book chapters, and 18 textbooks.
+He has published over 450 peer-reviewed manuscripts, over 300 book chapters, and 19 textbooks.
 He is the Editor-in-Chief of the legacy textbook in the field of Plastic Surgery, Grabb and Smith’s Plastic Surgery, 8th Edition, which is the standard textbook for the field in the US and around the world.
 He is a National Institutes of Health funded researcher who is the principal investigator of an R01 grant for a multicenter clinical study on the rheumatoid hand that has received a competitive renewal, and another R01 grant on a 20 center clinical trial for the treatment of distal radius fracture in the elderly.
 He also holds a K24 Midcareer Investigator Grant in Patient-Oriented Research that received a second competitive renewal and is a co-principal investigator of a T32 training grant in health services research in plastic surgery.
 He also holds a U34 grant from the National Institutes of Health in planning a 15 center clinical trial in treating ulnar neuropathy at the elbow, and has received in the past a R34 Clinical Trial Planning grant and a R21 Exploratory/Developmental Research Grant Award also from the National Institutes of Health.
 He is the first recipient of the Weiland Medal from the American Society for Surgery of the Hand to honor a hand surgeon whose research work advanced the specialty.
 He is the 2011 Researcher of the Year for the American Association of Plastic Surgeons.
-In 2008, Dr. Chung received the Dean's award from the University of Michigan Medical School for Clinical and Health Services Research that is bestowed on a faculty member for outstanding research accomplishments.
+In 2008, Dr. Chung received the Dean's award from the University of Michigan Medical School for Clinical and Health Services Research that is bestowed on one faculty member for outstanding research accomplishments.
 In 2016, Dr Chung received the Dean’s award again for Outstanding Clinician Award recognizing the exemplary performance of a practicing clinician.
-Dr. Chung is the past Deputy Editor for the Journal of Hand Surgery (American), the Editor for Hand Clinics and Associate Editor for Journal of Hand Surgery (European).
+Dr. Chung is the past Deputy Editor for the Journal of Hand Surgery (American) and current Associate Editor, the Editor for Hand Clinics and Associate Editor for Journal of Hand Surgery (European).
 He is the Outcomes Section Editor for Plastic and Reconstructive Surgery.